bwaidelich/Neos.Cqrs/Tutorial.md

 > * Users can subscribe to Channels to receive corresponding Notifications
 >
 > ### Milestone 3:
-> * No more than two Notifications must be allowed for one Channel within 10 seconds
+> * Flood protection: Don't allow more than one Notification to be sent to a Channel within 10 seconds
 > * If a User doesn't acknowledge a Notification within 1 hour they receive a **Reminder** email
-> * Reminder emails are "debounced", so that no more than one mail per 10 Minutes is sent
+> * Reminders are aggregated, so that no more than one mail per 10 minutes is sent to one user

 ## Setup